gpederzani/gpederzani.github.io/content/_index.md

 My main research interest is computational multi-scale modelling of the cardiovascular and cerebrovascular systems.
 I developed a mechanobiologically motivated model of cerebral vasospasm to help improve treatment selection.
 I also worked on numerical methods for medical image processing and 3D geometry reconstruction, as well as contribute to the development of a digital phantom of coronary arteries to standardise validation of computational models of coronary physiology.

 I am also part of the [EDITH](https://www.edith-csa.eu/) project, a EU-funded consortium to foster the adoption of digital twins in healthcare and thus realise true personalised medicine, and the [GEMINI](https://dth-gemini.eu/) project for the development of digital twins for the personalised treatment of ischemic and haemorrhagic stroke.

+--- Website under construction ---